 - Offers a 14-day free trial.

-- The act of adding a stop or even just creating a route is extremely simple.
+- Simple to add a stop or even just create a route plan.

 - It does not map out locations based on traffic.